Constructive Dismissal in BC: Your Rights and Legal Options

 Constructive dismissal can take many forms.
 A BC constructive dismissal lawyer can assess whether your specific situation qualifies and advise you on the best course of action.

 A significant and unilateral reduction in your salary, commission structure, or bonus entitlement without your agreement is one of the clearest examples of constructive dismissal in BC.
-Courts in British Columbia have consistently found that a meaningful pay cut constitutes a fundamental breach of the employment contract.
+Courts in British Columbia have consistently found that a meaningful pay cut is a fundamental breach of the employment contract.

 Being demoted to a lesser position, having significant responsibilities removed, or being sidelined within your organization can constitute BC constructive dismissal, even if your pay remains the same.
 Your role and responsibilities are a fundamental part of your employment agreement.

-Toxic or Hostile Workplace
+Toxic or hostile workplace

 If your employer has created or permitted a poisoned work environment through harassment, bullying, or discriminatory conduct, and has failed to address it after being made aware, you may have grounds for a constructive dismissal claim in British Columbia.